ahondaorg/spacetimediffusion/README.md

 This workflow has following steps
 1. Analyze image with VLM's capability (img2txt)
 2. Rewrite the image contents description or image generation prompt which aligns to user chosen time period and geographical area with using LLM's capability(LLM)
 3. Generate a new image from the prompt obtained in step 2.
-Unlike standard image-to-image methods, this process is text-to-image (**txt2img**), not image-to-image.
+Unlike standard image-to-image methods, this process is text-to-image (txt2img), not image-to-image.

 **Requirement**
 - n8n
-- OpenAI compatible local LLM endpoint (**note: this workflow does not implement API key support for online LLM services**)
+- OpenAI compatible local LLM endpoint (note: this workflow does not implement API key support for online LLM services)
 - Vision capable LLM model(VLM, such gemma3, Qwen3-VL).
-For better context understanding, reasoning model is recommended.
+For better context understanding, reasoning model is recommended.(In this workflow, VLM was used also for propmt re-writing)
 - ComfyUI and Stable Diffusion based model
 - A Modern Web browser